The Master of Thornfield

-The Master of Thornfield is a 1954 play by Huntington Hartford, which is an adaptation of Charlotte Bronte's 1847 novel Jane Eyre.
+The Master of Thornfield is a 1954 play by Huntington Hartford, which is an adaptation of Charlotte Brontë's 1847 novel Jane Eyre.
 It was later rewritten by John F. Matthews.

 The play marked Errol Flynn's return to the stage after many years.

 US Production

 Errol Flynn

 In 1957 it was announced Errol Flynn would star in a production in the US opposite Jan Brooks directed by Peter Ashmore.

 Flynn had not appeared on stage since the 1930s.
-He was enticed to do so by a large salary, including free accommodation at one of Huntington's houses, and the writer's promise to produce a play that Flynn had written, an adaptation of the 1839 play Richelieu by Edward George Bulwer-Lytton.
+He was enticed to do so by a large salary, including free accommodation at one of Hartford's houses, and the writer's promise to produce a play that Flynn had written, an adaptation of the 1839 play Richelieu by Edward Bulwer-Lytton.
 Flynn was reportedly paid a flat fee of $100,000 plus $1,000 a week expenses.

 The play opened in Detroit with a view of bringing it to New York.
 Variety reported response was "dismal".